6th of July, 2025

 The program is based on three main instruments: annual carbon intensity reduction targets (CO2/MJ) for a minimum period of 10 years; certification of biofuels according to their efficiency in reducing greenhouse gas emissions; and decarbonization credits (CBio).

-Based on these instruments, the environmental costs of fossil fuel use are converted into revenues for biofuel producers, providing efficiency incentives for their sustainable growth.
+Based on these instruments, the environmental costs of fossil fuel use are transformed into revenues for biofuel producers.

-On the other hand, during the last five-year period, Brazil maintained its position as the world’s second largest ethanol producer and exporter after the United States, although production declined 8.6% year-on-year in 2021, to 188.5 million barrels, due to droughts that affected the sugarcane crop.
+On the other hand, in the last five years, Brazil maintained its position as the world’s second largest producer and exporter of ethanol, behind only the United States.

 Ethanol

-In 2020, the state of São Paulo accounted for 44.8 percent of national production, and its relative share decreased 11.9 percent compared to 2019.
+In 2020, the state of São Paulo concentrated 44.8% of national production.

-In addition, according to the WTO, the national production of anhydrous ethanol was 10.3 million cubic meters in 2020, which is 1.5% less than in 2019.
+According to the WTO, the national production of anhydrous ethanol was 10.3 million cubic meters in 2020.

 At the same time, anhydrous ethanol production decreased 9.5 percent to 22.6 million cubic meters, equivalent to 68.8 percent of domestic ethanol production.